NEAL CONAN, HOST:

 RUDIN: Well, then you could make the case that the kid who got the guns in Sandy Hook got them from his mother, who had the guns legally.
 So I mean, we could argue this thing - oh John, are you still there?

 MAGINNIS: And that hardly seemed even possible before Sandy Hook, that you would even be looking at universal background checks.
 That was a non-starter before.
-So at least if we put that issue on the table, that's, you know, that an incremental steps.
+So at least if we put that issue on the table, that's, you know, that's an incremental step.

 RUDIN: It just seems like, though, that, you know, it seems like Harry Reid was very willing to give Democrats like Mary Landrieu cover by not having the assault weapons ban, but whereas Michael Bloomberg doesn't seem as reticent.
 He seems like he's going to - look, he's going to challenge both Democrats and Republicans on the gun issue.